East Rock, New Haven

 East Rock is a neighborhood in the city of New Haven, Connecticut, named for nearby East Rock, a prominent trap rock ridge.
 The area is home to a large group of Yale students, staff, and faculty, as well as many young professionals and families.

 About

-Writing in the Times Literary Supplement, Hirsh Sawhney describes East Rock as a "yuppie enclave", which is "increasingly composed of wealthy professionals and graduate students, most of whom are affiliated with Yale University, whose lavish campus lies just over a mile away" East Rock is also a popular destination for cyclists, as a city bike lane runs along Orange Street, the neighborhood's spine.
-East Rock is the safest neighborhood in New Haven County.
+Writing in the Times Literary Supplement, Hirsh Sawhney describes East Rock as a "yuppie enclave", which is "increasingly composed of wealthy professionals and graduate students, most of whom are affiliated with Yale University, whose lavish campus lies just over a mile away".
+East Rock is also a popular destination for cyclists, as a city bike lane runs along Orange Street, the neighborhood's spine.
+East Rock is one of the safest neighborhoods in New Haven County.
 East Rock is home to East Rock Park, which is frequently visited by families and tourists.